greentfrapp/maml-reptile/README.md

 * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

 Then click on Test.
 Wait for the data to load then toggle the options on the right side to show/hide the algorithms.
 Enable Loop to see how the learned functions change with each iteration.
 Disable Loop and enter a Gradient Step to see a specific iteration [0 - 32].
+You can also change the amplitude and phase of the test task and hit Test again.